Queen Elizabeth’s ‘Blood Princesses’ Eugenie, Beatrice And Parents Prince Andrew And Sarah Ferguson Show Public They Can Be Likable Royals

 Underneath the message are the names of the four members of the family.
 The Daily Mail reports that it appears that this was a photocopy, not personally signed, which is not unusual in such a huge mailing.

 In similar fashion, Kate and William just sent out their own Christmas thank you notes to those who previously sent them holiday greetings.
-The photo includes all four members of the family, including the Duke and Duchess of Cambridge, Princess Charlotte and Prince George.
+The photo includes all four members of the family, including the Duke and Duchess of Cambridge, Princess Charlotte, and Prince George.
 Like the Yorks, this non-formal photo was taken outdoors.
-Anyone who has been following the Cambridges will recognize that this photo is from the children’s party in Victoria, B.C., during their Canadian trip in the early fall.
-The children are adorably fascinated with a man making balloon animals.
+Anyone who has been following the Mountbatten-Windsors will recognize that this photo is from the children’s party in Victoria, B.C., during their Canadian trip in the early fall.
+The children were adorably fascinated with a man making balloon animals.
 This photo is sure to be a royal keepsake.

 A lovely royal surprise arrived today!
 This photo taken by Arthur Edwards in Victoria, BC was used as The #Cambridges' Christmas / thank you card.
 Absolutely adore George & Charlotte! ???? #royalmail #postcard #PrinceWilliam #DukeofCambridge #DuchessofCambridge #Kate #PrinceGeorge #PrincessCharlotte #KensingtonPalace #igerslondon #twitter